-So far, we have used procedures extensively, mostly to have a main body of code to execute, and we have also seen a function or two.
-Those entities are collectively known as subprograms.
+So far, we have used procedures, mostly to have a main body of code to execute.
+Procedures are one kind of subprogram.

 There are two kinds of subprograms in Ada, functions and procedures.
 The distinction between the two is that a function returns a value, and a procedure does not.